marcbourlon/TipTap/README.md

 ```

 Delay accepted between similar events/moves to be considered as simultaneous.
 It's one of the key reasons of this library,
-compensating for not perfect simultaneity of fingers tapping for example.
+compensating for not perfect simultaneity of pointers tapping for example.

 ```javascript
 swipeDuration_ms: 8 * TipTap.TOUCH_REFRESH_ms,
 ```

-Longest move duration to still be considered as a swipe (moving the finger, even fast, all along the screen is not a swipe)
+Longest move duration to still be considered as a swipe (moving the pointer, even fast, all along the screen is not a swipe)

 ```javascript
 swipeMaxDistance_px: 160,